arneshie/emu1/README.md

 * Cleanup the openGL code / UI code
 * Convert to CMAKE project and reorganize code
 * Commenting to explain each OP code / documentation
+* Handling variable framerate / clockspeed to play at 15 fps.

 Feel free to fork and contribute to any of the todo tasks!